alexwelcing/alexwelcing/README.md

 When I have time for academic development work latest focus is on systems.
 Starting Rust in 2020 to join the happy and diverse community of developers singing the praises of a language with great documentation and a  fun building experience.

-My last presentation was at Google Cloud Next in 2018 discussing practical challenges and considerations for NLP in Healthcare and Legal contexts.
+My last presentation was at Google Cloud Next in 2018 discussing practical and ethical challenges for NLP in Healthcare and Legal contexts.
 Amazing teams involved in the development there!
 I don't even navigate the CLI successfully in the demo!

 Will **happily help anyone** getting started or established.
 Learn from my mistakes, access my network, portfolio/CV review, foot in the door tips, etc. I've got hours set aside for this!
 Electronic mail me here ->>> *aw then the at sign followed by atrispina dot com*